dimitri-kandassamy/project-template/CONTRIBUTING.md

 # Contributing

 Welcome!
-Thank you for considering to contribute to this project!
+Thank you for your interest in contributing to this project!

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the project's open source license.